AriFordsham/GHCWiki/working-conventions/git.md

 ## General git tips

-The [Git Tricks](working-conventions/git/tricks) page describes some non-GHC specific suggestions and tips for using Git.
+The [Git Tricks](working-conventions/git/tricks) page describes some more suggestions and tips for using Git.